bbc/bmx/docs/audio_definition_model.md

 A SMPTE project named "31FS ST Mapping ADM to MXF" started in March 2022 to "define a means of mapping audio metadata RIFF chunks to MXF with specific consideration of the requirements related to ADM metadata (for example, with reference to ADM carriage in BW64 files per Rec.
 ITU-R BS.2088-1)."

 Provisional support for ADM has been implemented in `bmx` to allow samples files to be created to support the SMPTE project.
-The implementation is based on an initial design specification and is likely to change.

-The current support in the `bmx` implementation is as follows:
+The current levek of support in the `bmx` implementation is as follows:

-- Reading Wave (BW64) with access to Wave chunks such as ADM `axml` and a parsed ADM `chna` chunk
+- Reading Wave (BW64) with access to Wave chunks (e.g. ADM `axml`) and a parsed ADM `chna` chunk
-- Writing Wave (BW64) with additional Wave chunks such as ADM `axml` and a serialised ADM `chna` chunk
+- Writing Wave (BW64) with additional Wave chunks (e.g. ADM `axml`) and a serialised ADM `chna` chunk
 - Reading MXF that includes Wave chunks and ADM `chna` descriptors
-- Writing MXF that with Wave chunks and ADM `chna` descriptors
+- Writing MXF with Wave chunks and ADM `chna` descriptors
 - Converting Wave+ADM to MXF+ADM using raw2bmx
 - Converting Wave+ADM to Wave+ADM using raw2bmx
 - Converting MXF+ADM to Wave+ADM using bmxtranswrap